learninginvision/SPUDRFs-caffe/README.md

 # Self-Paced Deep Regression Forests with Consideration on Underrepresented Examples

-This repo is for the 2020 ECCV paper [**Self-Paced Deep Regression Forests with Consideration on Underrepresented Examples**](https://arxiv.org/abs/2004.01459v4).

-In this paper we propose a new deep discriminative model – self-paced deep regression forests considering sample uncertainty (SPUDRFs) based on self-paced learning (SPL).
-It builds up a new self-paced learning paradigm: easy and underrepresented samples first.
-This paradigm could be extended to combine with a variety of deep discriminative models.
+![figure1](https://github.com/learninginvision/SPUDRFs/blob/master/pic/Figure1.png)

+Deep discriminative models (e.g. deep regression forests, deep neural decision forests) have achieved remarkable success recently to solve problems such as facial age estimation and head pose estimation.
+Most existing methods pursue robust and unbiased solutions either through learning discriminative features, or reweighting samples.
+We argue what is more desirable is learning gradually to discriminate like our human beings, and hence we resort to self-paced learning (SPL).
+Then, a natural question arises: can self-paced regime lead deep discriminative models to achieve more robust and less biased solutions?
+To this end, we propose a new deep discriminative model---self-paced deep regression forests with consideration on underrepresented examples (SPUDRFs).
+It tackles the fundamental ranking and selecting problem in SPL from a new perspective: fairness.
+This paradigm is fundamental and could be easily combined with a variety of deep discriminative models (DDMs).
 Extensive experiments on two computer vision tasks, i.e., facial age estimation and head pose estimation, demonstrate the efficacy of SPUDRFs, where state-of-the-art performances are achieved.

-![figure1](https://github.com/learninginvision/SPUDRFs/blob/master/pic/Figure1.png)

 If you use this code for your research, please cite: